+Evaluation of CSRs is a major part of Step 2 in the acquisition process.
 Investigation teams are responsible for the content and quality of their CSRs, site visit presentations, and responses to weaknesses and questions, including parts that may be prepared by partner organizations or by any other individual.
 All assumptions and calculations should be carefully documented in the CSR and agreed to by the PI and his/her team, to ensure that they are accurate and that they will satisfy NASA requirements.
 Investigation teams are also responsible for assuring that ALL requirements specified in Part II of this document are addressed.

-The Discovery/New Frontiers Program Office at Marshall Spaceflight Center (MSFC) will negotiate a priced option for a 5-month Bridge Phase into the Phase A contracts.
-The Bridge Phase is the first 5 months of Phase B.
+For each investigation selected in Step 1, the Planetary Missions Program Office at Marshall Spaceflight Center (MSFC) will negotiate a priced option for a 5-month Bridge Phase into the Phase A contracts.
+The Bridge Phase is the first 5 months of Phase B. Bridge Phase proposals are due four weeks before CSRs.
+The Planetary Missions Program Office will provide related requirements.

-CDs/DVDs containing the CSRs and all required files, along with 1 signed, original, hardcopy, are due by 4 p.m.
-Eastern Time, March 19, 2012, at:
+CDs/DVDs containing the CSRs and all required files, along with two signed, original, hardcopies, are due by 4 p.m.
+Eastern Time, August 15, 2016, at:

-Discovery AO 2010 Science Mission Directorate NASA Research and Education Support Services (NRESS) Suite 500 2345 Crystal Drive Arlington, VA 22202
+Discovery 2014 AO Science Mission Directorate NASA Research and Education Support Services (NRESS) Suite 500 2345 Crystal Drive Arlington, VA 22202